NVIDIA/aistore/docs/prometheus.md

 AIStore tracks a growing list of performance counters, utilization percentages, latency and throughput metrics, transmitted and received stats (total bytes and numbers of objects), error counters and more.

-Viewership is equally supported via:
+Full observability is supported using a variety of tools that include:

 * AIS node logs
 * [CLI](/docs/cli.md), and specifically
 * [`ais show cluster stats`](/docs/cli/cluster.md) command